rail5/bashpp/wiki/language.md

 # Data Members

-Data members can be declared using the `@private` or `@public` keywords.
+Data members can be declared using the `@private`, `@public` or `@protected` keywords.
 If a data member is declared as `@public`, it can be accessed from outside the class.
 If it is declared as `@private`, it can only be accessed from within the class.
+If it is declared as `@protected`, it can be accessed from within the class and from derived classes.

 Data members may be given default values, as shown in the example above.
 If no default value is provided, the data member will be initialized to an empty string.